Lucy Trevelyan LLB

 This video provides a simple guide to the compensation claims process and how you can get the compensation you are entitled to.

-Many people who get in touch with a legal adviser are keen to know exactly how much money they’ll be able to receive.
+Many people who get in touch with a legal adviser are keen to know exactly how much money they’ll be able to receive when claiming compensation.
 It’s difficult for an adviser to give you an exact figure because every case is different, but you can try our online compensation calculator to get a guideline amount.
-If you decide to make a claim, your solicitor will work out your compensation amount based on:
+If you decide to make a claim, your personal injury solicitor will work out your compensation amount based on:

 Any compensation you receive will cover your loss of earnings if you can prove these losses.
 You can do this by giving your solicitor your payslips for the few months before the accident, and any evidence that shows you have also lost out on regular overtime or bonus payments.
 You may also be able to claim for loss of future earnings – for example, if you you were expecting a promotion, a pay increase and or bonus.
 Your solicitor will be able to talk you through this in more detail.